 2. Licking the Paws

 Licking the paws is a pretty normal behavior.
-However, when it becomes excessive, there may be a reason the dog is doing it.
+However, when it becomes excessive, there may be a reason (like dry or cracked paws) the dog is doing it.
 The behavior is a kind of coping mechanism, similar to that of people twiddling their thumbs or biting their nails.

 Some dogs avoid eating altogether.
 They may start to skip meals because they lose interest in the food, leading to weight loss.